 Obviously, the solution is not to totally curb our appetite for foods from impoverished areas abroad.
 That sort of absolutism threatens to leave those who we intend to help out of extreme poverty even worse off than the status quo.
 Crops like quinoa will continue to be a part of western diets whether demand threatens source populations or not as is the case with any number of staples produced in the global south for capitalist markets.
 There has been adequate historical evidence that if there is enough interest, the environmental impact of a product is of little concern to the market.

 Fair trade is certainly a great alternative to the laissez faire inclinations of the free market but it is only one tool available to us.
-In order to effectively combat the downsides of Quinoa's popularity, a constellation of different initiatives need to come into being.
+In order to effectively combat the downsides of quinoa's popularity, a constellation of different initiatives need to come into being.
 Firstly, this fair trade movement needs to increase its relevance and attractiveness to Andean farmers and western consumers alike.
 This will require more research and outreach in the former case and an increase in consumer awareness in the latter.
 There also needs to be a diversification in terms of regions of cultivation.
 For instance, studies have shown that other areas with a comparable geography (where other crops would struggle) such as mountainous parts of Africa, Asia, and the Middle East (Jacobsen, 2003, p.
 3) are viable alternative cultivation areas.
 This would be doubly beneficial as many countries in these regions (especially the Middle East) are suffering from a implosion of their agricultural sectors as people migrate from rural to urban areas in search of better paying professions.
-We have already seen some reversal of that trend in Quinoa producing countries because of the meteoric rise in its price.
-Alternately (or additionally), it may behoove us as westerners to somewhat scale back our consumption of Quinoa slightly to reduce the pressure to produce more and more year after year until the production can be sustainably increased.
-It is tempting to be cynical about the fair trade movement's capacity to improve the lives of the Andean farmers but this analysis demonstrates that it is a good step in the right direction and certainly better than the less attractive alternatives.
+We have already seen some reversal of that trend in quinoa producing countries because of the meteoric rise in its price.
+Alternately (or additionally), it may behoove us as westerners to somewhat scale back our consumption of quinoa slightly to reduce the pressure to produce more and more year after year until the production can be sustainably increased.
+It is tempting to be cynical about the fair trade movement's capacity to improve the lives of the Andean farmers but this analysis demonstrates that it is a good step in the right direction and certainly better than the less attractive alternatives. [well-researched, very original topic, and very original topic for the most part.
+A map with indication of key growing areas would have been nice, along with a couple of photos.
+Grade: A]

 Works Cited